yewstack/yew/docs/advanced-topics/how-it-works.md

 Some things that might appear strange in this code are:
 1. Instead of using `yew::<whatever>` it uses `::yew::<whatever>` - this is to make sure that the Yew package is referenced correctly.
+This is also why `::alloc::vec::Vec::new()` is called instead of just `Vec::new()`.
 2. All the variable names are prefixed with `__` – this is to ensure that they don't conflict with other names you might have defined.
-3. Instead of `Vec::new()` we're using `::alloc::vec::Vec::new()` and ```std::vec::Vec::new()``` –
-this is to properly handle scopes (ensuring that everything lines up in the output of a macro with what you want it to can be a bit fiddly, but as a general rule everything is specified relative to the crate root of the where the macro is called).
-4. `<identifier as TraitName>` – this is just a way to make sure that we're using items from the correct trait (and not a different trait, if a different trait with the same item has been defined).
+3. `<identifier as TraitName>` – this is just a way to make sure that we're using items from the correct trait (and not a different trait, if a different trait with the same item has been defined).

 The explanation for what's going on is interwoven into the code as comments.